• Skip to primary navigation

 The sugar is also used to mix with the xanthan gum.
 If you added the xanthan gum directly to the blue cheese dressing it would clump up and not distribute itself throughout the dressing.

-If you want to omit the sugar or sugar substitute, then I would leave out 1 Tbsp of the oil and mix the xanthan gum with the oil and add it at the end to thicken the dressing.
+If you want to omit the sugar or sugar substitute, then I would leave out 1 tablespoon of the oil and mix the xanthan gum with the oil and add it at the end to thicken the dressing.

 Xanthan Gum